 Neuren's Phase 2 trial was a double-blind, randomized, placebo-controlled study that tested three doses of trofinetide compared with placebo in 82 girls with Rett syndrome aged 5 to 15.
 Trofinetide was well tolerated and had a good safety profile in these younger subjects, with no dose-limiting effects observed.
-The highest dose achieved statistically significant and clinically relevant benefit compared with placebo measured by each of RSBQ (an assessment by the caregiver) and CGI-I (an assessment by the physician).
-The improvement increased through to the time that treatment ceased after 6 weeks, suggesting that further benefit may be achieved with a longer treatment duration.
+The highest dose achieved statistically significant and clinically relevant benefit compared with placebo measured by each of RSBQ and CGI-I. The improvement increased through to the time that treatment ceased after 6 weeks, suggesting that further benefit may be achieved with a longer treatment duration.